kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 :::note

-NBomber is using [Serilog](https://serilog.net/) library for logging.
+NBomber uses [Serilog](https://serilog.net/) library for logging.
 You don't need to install it.
-If you haven't used it before, you will be amazed at how cool it is.
+If you haven't used it before, you will be amazed how cool it is.

 :::